juseg/alps/articles/erosion/response-referee2.md

 invisible across-flow slopes.
 While the upper part of the topographic profile appears smooth, there are indeed steep (bedrock and surface) slopes on either side of the profile in this region.
-Because the upper part of the valley is narrow, the glacier center-line fluctuating over time, and the plot interpolated between 1-km grid cells, these lateral components enter the computation of the basal shear stress magnitude in the higher reaches.
+Because the upper part of the valley is narrow, the glacier centre-line fluctuating over time, and the plot interpolated between 1-km grid points, these lateral components enter the computation of the basal shear stress magnitude in the higher reaches.

 Second, the activation of sliding also increases basal drag, which explains